 Q. Does PDF have a public access policy?

 A. It is a condition of PDF funding that all peer-reviewed articles supported in whole or in part by its grants must be made available in the PubMed Central online archive, so that research results become accessible, prominent, and integrated within the context of other research findings, making it easier for scientists worldwide to pursue Parkinson’s disease research.
 Equally important are the continued benefits that families, clinicians, people with Parkinson's, educators, funders, and students can reap from information arising from PDF funding by accessing publications on PubMed Central at no charge.
+This policy applies to all grants awarded after January 31, 2014.
 View our full policy here.

 Q. Does the International Research Grant Program (IRGP) fund both international and US applicants?